Jollynjose/rick-and-morty-practice/README.md

 to practices main topics of vanilla javascript such as SSR, DOM API, CSR, bundles with webpack, and es6+ concepts.

+## Features

+- Implement CSR using webpack and webpack middlewares for the bundles.
+- Manage routes with express.
+- Use Firebase as a database and authorization API.
+- Implement login/register.
+- Improve the perfomance.

 ## Run Locally

 Clone the project